nitram509/android-web-telephony-integration/README.md

 A simple architecture diagram may be worth than 1000 words ...

 ![How it works in a simple architecture diagram](/docs/how_it_works.png?raw=true)

+There are five important things, to make this magic work:

+1. Firebase provides a shared document (JSON) based
+2. The Andriod app connects to Firebase and registers callback handlers on certain nodes
+3. The Web app connects to Firebase and registers callback handlers on certain nodes
+4. Via reading and writing document nodes, both apps communicate with each other
+5. All publishing and subscribing of changes events is handled within the Firebase clients.

+These use case do work in this proof of concept:

+* Display incoming calls
+* Lookup incoming phone number in phone book an display photo
+* Initiate outgoing call

 Technology used